 Women argue that such action would effectively end single-sex provision in favour of mixed-sex toilets, and could potentially lead to abuse by predatory men who favour easy access to women and girls.
 Women require a higher standard of privacy due to female-specific needs such as menstruation and pregnancy, needs that have been conveniently forgotten in the debate.

-Long established safeguarding principles, whereby women and men are segregated to militate against potential harms to women and girls, have been largely ignored in this debate.
+Long established safeguarding principles, whereby males and females are segregated to mitigate against potential harms to women and girls, have been largely ignored in this debate.

 Through a freedom of information request, Andrew Gilligan, Sunday Times, found that the vast majority – just under 90 per cent – of complaints regarding changing room sexual assaults, voyeurism or harassment reported at leisure centres and public swimming pools took place in unisex facilities.
 Of these, sexual attacks made up 67 per cent.

-Reported evidence from the United States documents that “child rapists, serial sex-offenders, and wife killers, can now secure access to female prisons by uttering, “I identify as a woman”.
+Reported evidence from the United States documents that “child rapists, serial sex-offenders, and wife killers, can now secure access to female prisons by uttering, ‘I identify as a woman’.”

-While advocates for transgender access counter that exclusion harms trans individuals and lacks evidence of increased risks to women, the tension highlights a clash between historical feminist gains and modern identity politics.
+While advocates for transgender access counter that exclusion harms trans-identified individuals and lacks evidence of increased risks to women, the tension highlights a clash between historical feminist gains and modern identity politics.

 (4) A Case of Déjà vu as Women Face the same Challenges in the 21st Century

-The Council for Civil Liberties (ICCL) in December 2025, published a guide entitled,
+The Council for Civil Liberties (ICCL) published a guide in December 2025, entitled,

 “Know your rights - A Guide for Trans and non-binary People” compiled in conjunction with Transgender Equality Network Ireland (TENI) and ShoutOut.

 On Page 90 of the Guide, “Your rights in accessing goods and services.
 Do I have the right to use bathrooms or changing rooms that match my gender identity?”
-They state the following,
+They state:

 “Generally speaking, you (a trans person) should be able to use the bathroom and changing room that corresponds with your gender identity in venues like, restaurants, gyms, and shops (including clothing shops).
-If you are denied access to bathrooms or changing rooms that correspond to your gender identity, this could constitute a refusal of goods and services on the basis of your gender and may amount to discrimination under the Equal Status Act 2000-2018)
+If you are denied access to bathrooms or changing rooms that correspond to your gender identity, this could constitute a refusal of goods and services on the basis of your gender and may amount to discrimination under the Equal Status Act 2000-2018.”

 (5) But is the ICCL correct in what they say?